 Know more about it: How to install OpenThos and Review

-PrimeOS is an Android-based OS for Laptop/PC.
-It is also based on opensource Android x86 project.
+PrimeOS is an Android-based OS for a Laptop/PC.
+It is also based on the open-source Android x86 project.
 It enables you to experience Android with a complete desktop interface.
 PrimeOS supports the whole Android application ecosystem with the multiwindow feature.

-PrimeOS is also equipped with a key mapping tool which lets you set Android games controls to keyboard/mouse.
+PrimeOS is also equipped with a key mapping tool that lets you set Android game controls to the keyboard/mouse.
 Now play any Android game on any PC and make the highest score ever.
-It can converts your PC into an Android Machine with a much better experience than an emulator.
+It can convert your PC into an Android Machine with a much better experience than an emulator.

-The System Requirements for PrimeOS are: It supports a wide range of Intel/AMD based processors both 32-bit & 64-bit instruction system and UEFI & Legacy boot too.
-The minimum RAM it needs is 2GB and Storage is minimum 6GB.
+The System Requirements for PrimeOS are: It supports a wide range of Intel/AMD-based processors both 32-bit & 64-bit instruction systems and UEFI & Legacy boot too.
+The minimum RAM it needs is 2GB and Storage is a minimum of 6GB.

 Note: The Remix OS has discontinued Android OS for PC and now getting no more updates.
 The developers have abandoned it to work on some other enterprise project, however, it is still available on the website to download.

-Few other options to run Android on PC.
+Few other options to run Android on a PC.

-Maru introduced a different approach to run Android on PC.
-It is available for some selected smartphones as firmware that once installed on the smartphone; it can be used as both smartphone and when connects to PC gives a complete desktop experience.
+Maru introduced a different approach to running Android on a PC.
+It is available for some selected smartphones as firmware that once installed on the smartphone; can be used as both smartphones and when connected to a PC gives a complete desktop experience.
 Your phone runs independently of your desktop so you can take a call and work on your big screen at the same time.
 Just like the Samsung DeX.

-You can read more about on their official website.
+You can read more about it on their official website.

-This is a not an Android OS as mentioned above but an approach to run the Android applications on the Linux desktops in the easiest form.
+This is not an Android OS as mentioned above but an approach to run Android applications on Linux desktops in the easiest form.
 It’s a Linux base that we can nest inside our session.
 OpenGL and graphics are all rendered on the host ensuring fast performance.
-Shashlik provides an incredibly stripped down Android base which boots directly into the loaded app, but with a running activity manager and daemons so that intents still work correctly.
+Shashlik provides an incredibly stripped-down Android base that boots directly into the loaded app, but with a running activity manager and daemons so that intents still work correctly.

-Furthermore, you can see the best available emulators to run the Android on PC not natively but virtually: 10 Best Android Emulators For Windows 10 and Mac PC
+Furthermore, you can see the best available emulators run Android on PC not natively but virtually: 10 Best Android Emulators For Windows 10 and Mac PC